 1. Practice patience with self and others

-Depending on the business nature of your organisation, there might be expectations for things to go full swing once everyone is back in the office.
-However, things that were previously familiar to us may now feel foreign, so give yourself time to readjust.
-It can be overwhelming adapting to protocols such as new seating arrangements, temperature checks and other safe distancing requirements.
+Depending on the nature of business a company or organisation is in, there might be a chance for things to immediately go into full swing upon returning to the office.
+Things that were once familiar to us may also somehow feel foreign and require some time to readjust.
+Adhering to new protocols such as new seating arrangements due to safe distancing measures, temperature checks and other procedures may also feel overwhelming.

 2. Learn to set healthy boundaries at work and honour others' too

-It’s important for us to remember to only take on as much as we can handle.
+It's important for us to remember to only take on as much as we can chew because we cannot pour from an empty cup.
 Exercising healthy boundaries at work allows us to be more productive and prevent us from being burnout in the long run.
-By setting clear boundaries, such as not responding to work texts or accessing work email during weekends or on off days; taking on unreasonable tasks beyond the scope of work or even small actions like taking time to enjoy our lunch break helps sustain productivity and prevents us from being burnt-out in the long run.
+A few examples include not responding to work-related text or emails on weekends or off days; turning down tasks that are not outlined in your job scope and enjoying your full lunchtime break.

 3. Implement a self-care routine

-In our post, The 8 Pillars of Self-Care, we share eight aspects of what constitutes self-care, such as carving out time for sufficient rest or engaging in therapeutic activities such as art-making.
+In our post, The 8 Pillars of Self-Care, we shared eight aspects of what constitutes self-care.
+Some examples include carving out time for sufficient rest; engaging in therapeutic activities such as art-making; and setting healthy boundaries at work.

-We understand that it can be a dreaded experience returning back to the workplace.
-For some of us, it may be filled with anxiety.
-Hence, if you need support, do not hesitate to reach out to us as we are here to help.
+We understand that it can be challenging for some of us that may be filled with anxiety and dread returning back to the workplace.
+If you are looking for support, please do not hesitate to reach out to us, we are here to help.
 We provide art psychotherapy in a safe, confidential and non-judgemental space to help anyone with their difficulties and challenges.
+For more information, you can reach us via email or WhatsApp.

 Enjoyed this article?
 Share it!